lega911/ijson/readme.md

 ### Inverted Json
-Inverted Json is a job server which helps you to organize RPC communication between clients and workers.
+Inverted Json is a job server which helps you to organize **RPC, MQ, PubSub** communication between clients and workers.
 It helps to save time and resources.
 * It's **very fast**, it's built with C/C++ and epoll, it's **7+ time faster** than RabbitMQ for RPC ([look at benchmark](#benchmark)).
 * It's **supported by all languages/frameworks**, because it works via http.
 * It **uses much less of memory** (and CPU), less than 50+ time than RabbitMQ ([memory usage](files/mem9.png)).